WinterAxis/ESV-MD-Bible/The_Bible_esv/9_1_Samuel/1_Sam_7.md

 And he went on a circuit year by year to Bethel, Gilgal, and Mizpah.
 And he judged Israel in all these places.

 ###### 17
 Then he would return to Ramah, for his home was there, and there also he judged Israel.
-And he built there an altar to the LORD. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And he built there an altar to the LORD.

 ***